mmsaki/nft-trading-analysis/README.md

 6. [Contributors](#contributors)

 ## Summary of interests and intent
 * Our project is to uncover patterns in NFT trading sales.
+* We'll examine relationships between types of:
+    * art and customers
-We'll examine relationships between types of art and customers; purchase prices and times of day; trends in purchases over the course of the year; and related questions, as the data admits.
+    * purchase prices and timeatamps
+    * trends in purchases over the course of the year
+    * Other related questions as the data admits

 ## Analysis